dsa-ou/algoesup/docs/index.md

 We define **algorithmic essays** as short reports, with code, that explain and compare alternative approaches to solving a computational problem.

-If you're a student, writing algorithmic essays benefits you in various ways.
+If you're a student, writing algorithmic essays benefits you in various ways:

 - You reinforce your learning by explaining concepts to others and by exploring alternative solutions to the same problem.
 - You develop professional skills like problem-solving, reviewing code,